Sinus Pressure and Excess Mucus:

-Causes of sinus irritation and drainage
+Causes of sinus drainage

 Environmental causes